FenPhoenix/AngelLoader/README.md

     - Add FMScanner.csproj to the AngelLoader solution in Visual Studio
     - Add a reference from AngelLoader.csproj to FMScanner.csproj in Visual Studio

-- Download a 32-bit build of [FFmpeg](https://ffmpeg.zeranoe.com/builds/) (**must be 32-bit**)
+- Download a 32-bit build of [FFmpeg](https://ffmpeg.zeranoe.com/builds/) (**must be 32-bit**) or use this [custom minimal build](https://www.dropbox.com/s/hguxwku13kf16zc/ffmpeg_minimal_AngelLoader.zip)
+    - For the regular build:
         - Create a folder named "ffmpeg" in the solution base dir.
         - Extract the ffmpeg archive.
 It should have a bin folder in it.
 Copy all files from the bin folder to the ffmpeg folder you just created.
-    - Although you can use any recent Windows build, I use a custom build with everything removed except mp3, ogg, and wav support (for size reduction - I don't want to be distributing a 40MB+ dependency). **TODO:** Host the custom build somewhere so others can use it
+    - For the minimal build:
+        - Just extract the ffmpeg folder to the solution base dir.
     - My custom build should be a NuGet package, but I can't figure out how to make a NuGet package consisting only of binaries, as no matter what I try it just gleefully vomits out an empty .dll along with the actual stuff

 ## Description